vinuesa/get_phylomarkers/INSTALL.md

   Bio::PopGen::Statistics;
   Bio::SeqIO;

-On an Ubuntu machine BioPerl can be easily installed with: 'sudo apt-get install libbio-perl-perl'

-For more information and alternative installation options see [bioperl.org INSTALL](http://bioperl.org/INSTALL.html)
+These are bundled with the software and should work out-of-the-box.
+Should this fail, they can be easily installed in Ubuntu with: 'sudo apt-get install libbio-perl-perl' For alternative installation options see [bioperl.org INSTALL](http://bioperl.org/INSTALL.html)

 ### R scripts
 * compute_suppValStas_and_RF-dist.R
 * run_kdetrees.R consense

 #### R packages
-The dependencies can be easily installed from within R. If you want the packages to be installed on a system-wide basis, call R with superuser privileges.
-From within R execute the following command:
+The dependencies can be easily installed in local folder lib/R by calling script *./install_R_deps.R* .
+Instead, if you wish these packages to be installed on a system-wide basis, then you should call R with superuser privileges and within it execute the following command:

 install.packages( c("ape", "kdetrees", "stingr", "vioplot", "ggplot2", "gplots", "plyr", "seqinr"), dep=T)

+Please see examples in the source code of *./install_R_deps.R* to solve problems that might arise when old versions of the, particularly *Rcpp*, are already in the system.

 ## External dependencies: second party binaries to be installed by the user.